Taking Care of Our Nation's Heroes. It's Who We Are. It's What We Do.

 A History of Service

-The PC3/VCP are intended to enhance access to health care services for Veterans through “one network,” a consolidated civilian provider network available to supplement care delivered through VA medical facilities.
-The programs cover all medical and surgical services, behavioral health, primary care services, including routine diagnostic tests and radiology, and laboratory and preventive services.
+Today, TriWest Healthcare Alliance has the privilege of serving our nation’s heroes as the partner of the Department of Veterans Affairs (VA) in administering community health care programs, such as the Patient-Centered Community Care Program (PC3) and the Community Care Network (CCN).
+VA's community health care program is intended to enhance access to health care services for Veterans through “one network,” a consolidated network of community-based health care professionals available to supplement care delivered through VA medical facilities.
+VA community care covers all medical and surgical services, behavioral health, primary care services, including routine diagnostic tests and radiology, and laboratory and preventive services.